segmentio/evergreen/README.md

     //
     // `evergreenHydrateScript` is a script you should render on the server.
-    // it will contain a stringified JSON of the cache of both glamor and ui-box. const { css, evergreenHydrateScript } = extractStyles() return {
+    // it will contain a stringified JSON of the cache of both glamor and ui-box.
+    // Evergreen will look for that script on the client and automatically hydrate
+    // both glamor and ui-box
+    const { css, evergreenHydrateScript } = extractStyles()
+    return {
       ...page,